Stanglers win Rice County Forest Stewardship award

-The Rice Soil and Water Conservation District selected Randy and Lori Stangler as the 2019 Forest Stewardship Award winners for Rice County.
+The Rice Soil and Water Conservation District selected Randy and Lori Stangle, of Lonsdale, as the 2019 Forest Stewardship Award winners for Rice County.
 The Stanglers accepted the award at the Rice County Best of the Best Awards at the Rice County Fair this past July.

 The Forest Stewardship Award recognizes Rice County landowners or organizations who sustainably manage existing woodlands, restore native forest habitats, or practice best management practices in agroforestry.